mikrono/tModLoaderWiki_kr_ko/Developing-on-Mac-or-Linux.md

 [Xamarin instructions](https://forums.terraria.org/index.php?threads/1-3-tmodloader-a-modding-api.23726/page-525#post-1001200)

+### The type initializer for 'System.Drawing.GDIPlus' threw an exception
-After you've followed this guide you might find that you encounter this error when trying to build a mod that contains png files.
+On **Mac** after you've followed this guide you might find that you encounter this error when trying to build a mod that contains png files.

 ![](https://cdn.discordapp.com/attachments/103115427491610624/540334979343974410/Screen_Shot_2019-01-30_at_6.55.40_PM.png)